 Khem beach to the South East of the island is known as Khem beach because Kem means ice-cream, and the sand is said to be some of the whitest of beaches on the island.
 Personally, we thought the sand was actually whiter in Sao Beach (controversial), but we still enjoyed Khem beach.

 Khem beach is easy to get to, especially by scooter, it will take around 20 minutes on decent roads.
 On the beach itself, there are some fun bars selling sushi and cocktails, with a few happy hour deals.
+Khem beach is definitely one of the most relaxing things to do in Phu Quoc.

 Go snorkelling in Phu Quoc